ssmirr/appdev-chapters/adding-association-query-shortcuts.md

 ## Setup

  1. In Codio, find the `photogram-queries` workspace.
- 1. 🚀 Initial project setup
+ 1. I have already done the 🚀 Initial project setup; no need to do it.
  1. 🚀 Start web server
  1. ▶️ Live app — You should see "Yay!
 You're on Rails" if all went well.